mmuoDev/facial-recognition/README.md

-# A simple facial recognition example using facial-recognition library.
+# A simple facial recognition example using the facial-recognition library in Python.